myshares/myshares/README.txt

 requests which other MyShare client applications could use.

-The blockchain is stored on disk using the H2 embedded database, inside the mys_db directory.
-When upgrading, you should not delete the old mys_db directory, upgrades always include code that can upgrade old database files to the new version whenever needed.
-But there is no harm if you do delete the mys_db, except that it will take some extra time to download the blockchain from scratch.
+The blockchain is stored on disk using the H2 embedded database, inside the nxl_db directory.
+When upgrading, you should not delete the old nxl_db directory, upgrades always include code that can upgrade old database files to the new version whenever needed.
+But there is no harm if you do delete the nxl_db, except that it will take some extra time to download the blockchain from scratch.

 The default MyShare client does not store any wallet-type file on disk.
 Unlike